stevermeister/ngx-cookie-service/projects/ngx-cookie-service/README.md

 ## Do you support Angular Universal?

-We do not support Angular Universal at the moment.
-But we are working on it.
-See [PR](https://github.com/stevermeister/ngx-cookie-service/pull/177) for details
+We are working on it.
+If you are interested in helping us out, see [PR](https://github.com/stevermeister/ngx-cookie-service/pull/177)

 # Opening issues